Tuition and fees for 2020-21

 Payment due dates – Traditional Academic Calendar (Undergraduate & Graduate)

-Only one paper copy of the estimated bill will be mailed to the student’s permanent address at the beginning of the semester/term/session.
-Real-time account information and monthly statements are available on MyGC (choose ‘Accounting Info’, then ‘My Account Balances’.)
+Goshen College no longer mails out paper copies of statements or bills.
+Students will be notified by email when an estimated bill is ready and will be expected to log in to MyGC to retrieve their bill.
+Real-time account information and monthly statements are available on MyGC under ‘My Account Balances.’
 The student is responsible to authorize MyGC access (or provide updated account information) to any person(s) making payments on their account.

-Option #1 – Payment in full: Payments received after the due date are subject to a $75 late payment fee.
+Option #1 – Payment in full: Payments received after the due date are subject to finance charges and a late payment fee.
 For more information on payment methods, including online and foreign currency payments, visit www.goshen.edu/accounting-office.

-Option #2 – Nelnet Payment Plan ($25 enrollment fee, 0% interest): Contracts may be arranged with Nelnet for a monthly payment program which extends throughout the year.
-The enrollment fee for each semester is $25.
+Option #2 – Nelnet Payment Plan: Contracts may be arranged with Nelnet for a monthly payment plan to cover each semester.
+The enrollment fee for each semester is $25, or $45 for the Freshman Only plan to cover a student’s first year at GC.
 There are no interest charges if the contract covers the entire balance due.
-For additional information, please contact the accounting office or visit MyCollegePaymentPlan.com/Goshen.
+For additional information, please contact the Accounting Office or visit MyCollegePaymentPlan.com/Goshen.

 Note: All amounts listed on statements and estimated bills are in U.S. dollars.

-- Bachelor of Science – Social Work (per credit hour)$450
+- Bachelor of Science – Social Work (per credit hour)$470

 18 month, 38-40 credit hour program

-- Bachelor of Science – RN to BSN (per credit hour)$450
+- Bachelor of Science – RN to BSN (per credit hour)$470

 18 month, 38 credit hour program